HyuanTan/lerobot_far/docs/experiments.md

 Each variant is additionally evaluated with the **FAR** (Failure-Aware Recovery) monitor enabled (+FAR): monitors gripper feedback and contact signals, interrupts on empty-grasp or slip, resamples from the recovered state.

 **Main findings:**
-- FAR raises success rate in simulation across most suites and both policies.
-- On the real robot under perturbation: **+68 pp** for π₀.₅, **+42 pp** for SmolVLA.
+- FAR improves success rates across most simulation suites and produces large gains on the real robot under scripted human interference: **+68 pp** for π₀.₅ and **+42 pp** for SmolVLA.
-- False-positive regime at high-confidence positions limits benefit under unperturbed RTC (calibration via grasp-confirmation window T).
-- Every success-rate improvement is accompanied by decreased episode length — FAR terminates stalled attempts early.
+- FAR is most effective when the failure mode matches its design assumptions, namely empty-grasp and slip failures caused by grasp-confirmation errors.
+- Its benefit is smaller in unperturbed RTC conditions, where false-positive recovery triggers may interrupt otherwise valid attempts in constrained workspaces.
-- RTC and FAR address disjoint failure modes: RTC absorbs chunk-delivery latency tails; FAR detects contact-layer execution failures.
+- RTC and FAR address complementary failure modes: RTC absorbs chunk-delivery latency, whereas FAR detects contact-layer execution failures from gripper feedback and resamples from the recovered state.

 ---